A Unified Evaluation Framework for Multi-Annotator Tendency Learning: Experiment

 \textbf{Implementation Details.} All image and video inputs are resized to 224$\times$224 and normalized before processing.
 Each baseline follows its original training protocol.
 Experiments are conducted on four NVIDIA V100 GPUs with consistent hyperparameter settings across methods.

-\textbf{Datasets.} We evaluate on two multi-annotator datasets: AMER (video-based emotion recognition with 13 annotators) and STREET (urban image impression assessment with 10 annotators across five dimensions: Happiness, Healthiness, Safety, Liveliness, and Orderliness).
-The AMER dataset's complexity in capturing temporal emotion dynamics aligns with recent advances in time-sensitive emotion recognition~\cite{MicroEmo-arxiv, MicroEmo-mm}.
-These datasets provide dense, diverse annotations crucial for modeling annotator-specific behavior patterns.
+\textbf{Datasets.} We evaluate on two representative multi-annotator datasets: AMER (video-based emotion recognition with 13 annotators~\cite{MicroEmo-arxiv, MicroEmo-mm}) and STREET (urban image impression assessment with 10 annotators across five dimensions: Happiness, Healthiness, Safety, Liveliness, and Orderliness), which cover complementary settings in terms of modality (video vs. image) and annotation semantics, and provide dense, diverse annotations crucial for modeling annotator-specific behavior patterns.
+Our focus is on evaluating Individual Tendency Learning (ITL) methods under fair and controlled conditions; thus, experiments are restricted to domains where multiple representative ITL baselines are available.
+Note that the proposed framework itself is modality-agnostic and can be directly extended to other domains when suitable ITL models are available.

 \textbf{Baseline Methods.} We benchmark four representative approaches covering diverse paradigms: D-LEMA (ensemble-based aggregation), PADL (meta-learning with Gaussian fitting), MaDL (confusion-matrix-based modeling), and QuMAB (query-based annotator modeling with attention mechanisms).